-Before assuming her professorship at Cal State LA, Theresa spent three years as a tenure-track Assistant Professor in the MFA program: Acting / Directing / Voice / Movement at San Jose State University (1986-89); two years as a Visiting Assistant Professor in the MFA program: Acting / Directing / Voice / Movement at Southern Illinois University at Carbondale (1984-86); and three years as an Lecturer in Acting at University of California, Irvine (1980-83).
-She also taught English as a Second Language (ESL) for Berlitz, School of Languages for one year (1983-84).
+Before assuming her professorship at Cal State LA, Theresa spent three years as a tenure-track Assistant Professor in the MFA program (Acting / Directing / Voice / Movement) at San Jose State University (1986-89); two years as a Visiting Assistant Professor in the MFA program (Acting / Directing / Voice / Movement) at Southern Illinois University at Carbondale (1984-86); and three years as an Lecturer in Acting at University of California, Irvine (1980-83).
+She also previously taught English as a Second Language (ESL) for Berlitz, School of Languages (1983-84).

-Professor Larkin has also taught at National University (27 years-multiple disciplines), American InterContinental University (9 years-multiple disciplines), Springfield College (5 years-Communications, Behavorial Science, Writing and Research), and guest lectured at numerous campuses around the world, including Santa Clara University; University of Nevada, Las Vegas; Oberlin College; and Chulalongkorn University (Thailand); among other campuses.
+Professor Larkin taught at National University (27 years across disciplines), American InterContinental University (AIU) (9 years across disciplines), Springfield College (5 years in Communications, Behavorial Science, Writing and Research), and guest lectured at numerous campuses around the world, including Santa Clara University, University of Nevada, Las Vegas, Oberlin College, and Chulalongkorn University (Thailand); among other campuses.
 She was voted Outstanding Professor twice at AIU (In 2002 for Business and in 2005 for General Education).
 For a complete list of courses taught and productions directed since coming to Cal State, please go to www.theresalarkin.com

-Early career, Ms. Larkin trained at the Royal Academy of Dramatic Art, London Academy of Music and Dramatic Art, London Contemporary Arts, Shakespeare and Company, Avid Editing, Final Cut Pro, James Bonnet Storytelling, and numerous other specialized training environments in the arts.
+Early career, Ms. Larkin trained at the Royal Academy of Dramatic Art, London Academy of Music and Dramatic Art, London Contemporary Arts, Shakespeare and Company, and later studied Avid Editing, Final Cut Pro; with James Bonnet for Storytelling, and with numerous other specialized training environments in the arts.
 Her artistic training has been extensive.
 Modern acting/directing mentors include Robert Cohen, Keith Fowler, Pamela Barnard, Stella Adler, and Virginia Barnelle.
 Shakespearean performance mentors include George William Needles, Brewster Mason, and medieval scholar Edgar Schell.
 Dance/Movement mentors include Mary Lynn Waterman, Donald Hewitt, Charles Edmondson, Teo Morca, Bella Lewitsky, Antoinette Marich, Judy Scalin, B.H.
 Barry, and Henry Marshall.
 Voice mentors include Cecily Barry, Patsy Rodenberg, Kristin Linklater, Dudley Knight, and Carla Meyer.

 As a professional director and actor, Theresa has been a member of the following unions and organizations: Society of Stage Directors and Choreographers, Screen Actors' Guild, Actors' Equity Association, American Federation of Radio and Television Artists, the Royal Society of Art, and the Edinburgh International Fringe Festival.
-As a faculty member, she is a member of California Faculty Association.
+She is also a member of California Faculty Association.

 In 2002, Ms. Larkin was cited by veteran critic Polly Warfield (Backstage West) as a Living Legend of Los Angeles for her award-winning performance in 1981 as Lu Ann Hampton Laverty Oberlander (in the play Lu Ann Hampton Laverty Oberlander by Preston Jones).
 Ms. Larkin shares this honor with fellow actor, Jeffrey Meek, for his role as Skip Hampton.